 Polymorphism in aphids

-Aphids exhibit tremendous polymorphism in their body color ranging from green to white, red, black, yellow or brown.
+Aphids exhibit tremendous polymorphism in their body color ranging from green to white, red, black, yellow, or brown.
 Some species of aphids may even be colorless.
 This variation in body coloration arises due to reasons such as genes, pigments, or color-changing bacteria.
-For example, pea aphids can synthesize its own red or yellow-colored carotenoids and appear red or green.
-Presence of melanin renders black or dark brown color, while aphids are polycyclic quinone molecules that are responsible for other colors.
+For example, pea aphids can synthesize their own red or yellow-colored carotenoids and appear red or green.
+The presence of melanin renders black or dark brown color, while aphids are polycyclic quinone molecules that are responsible for other colors.
 Body coloration is also controlled by factors such as hormones, light, temperature, host plant, and parasites.
 Coloration helps aphids’ dissuade their predators.
-Additionally, body colors likely influences other biological functions on aphids such as reproduction, and adaptation to harsh climatic conditions.
+Additionally, body colors likely influence other biological functions on aphids such as reproduction, and adaptation to harsh climatic conditions.

 What do aphids eat?

 An aphid’s diet is primarily made up of plant sap extracted from the phloem, which is rich in sugars, amino acids, minerals, and essential nutrients that aphids need to grow and multiplicate.

 Aphids use stylets to penetrate and consume plant sap from the xylem cell.
 This xylem sap suffices their hydration needs and balances the negative osmolarity inside their stomachs.
 Interestingly, aphids have a special type of cells called bacteriocytes, which harbor endosymbiotic bacteria responsible for the synthesis of essential amino acids that cannot be obtained from the plant’s sap.